 THE ATMOSPHERE IS (VERY) LAID BACK

-The Maltese lifestyle is relaxed and laid-back, which can be positively contagious if you want to learn how to take things easier (Who doesn’t?).
-It also means that some things like getting your food at a restaurant can take a little longer than what you’re used to.
+The Maltese lifestyle is relaxed and laid-back, which can be positively contagious if you want to learn how to take things easier (who doesn’t?).

 PLUG TYPE USED IN MALTA